Akshay-S-31/Akshay-S-31/README.md

 **CSE (Honors)** at TKM College of Engineering, Kerala · graduating **May 2027** Alappuzha, IN

-Deep learning research and Java backends, in parallel.
-Chasing the intersection: ML systems that actually ship and stay up.
-Currently building **LUCID** — a semi-supervised dehazing framework that resolved a variance deadlock in its own architecture and beat baselines by **+2.88 dB PSNR** with an industry-competitive **FADE score of 0.7239**.
+Deep learning by day, Java backends by night, DSA in the cracks between.
+Currently poking at semi-supervised dehazing with LUCID and figuring out what "production ML" actually means.

 ![](./assets/divider-experience.svg)